45 Main Street, Picton, Ontario

 Do I have flat feet?

 Do my feet, knees and ankles constantly feel tired and achy?
-Do you have areas of pressure or shearing on the bottom of your feet?
+Do you have areas of pressure or shearing forces on the bottom of your feet?

 If any of this sounds familiar you may need orthotics.
 See our foot specialist for a consultation and biomechanical exam.